frankosan/pypers/README.md

 ### Examples

-This is an example of a simple step which split and input file in chunck
+This is an example of a simple command line step which split and input file in several chuncks

 ```python
 from nespipe.core.step import CmdLineStep